 The example below shows the use of the SUBSTRN function.

 data _null_; String1='Hello World'; a=substrn(string1, 1, 5); b=substrn(string1, 1, 15); c=substrn(string1, 15, 10); put a=b=c=; run;

 SUBPAD function returns a substring of the length specified in the argument with blank padding.

-If either position or length has a missing value, SUBPAD returnsa string with a length of zero.
+If either position or length has a missing value, SUBPAD returns a string with zero length.

-If position is negative, the result is padded with 1-position leading blanks.
+If the position is negative, the result is padded with 1-position leading blanks.

-In a WHERE statement, or in the SQL procedure, the length ofthe value returned by the SUBPAD function cannot exceed 200.
+In a WHERE statement or the SQL procedure, the length of the value returned by the SUBPAD function cannot exceed 200.

 a=** b=** c=*Hello World * d=* Hello*